nixe64/Home-Assistant-Blueprint/docs/ReadMe.en.md

 To use this template for your own project, just use this button ![btn][template-btn] in the repository view on GitHub or clone this repository.

-## Contact
+### Feature Requests / Bug Reports

 If you have suggestions for new features or would like to report a bug, please use the [GitHub Issues][issues-url].

 ### Contributing

 Contributions are what make the open source community such a great place to learn, inspire, and create.
 I would be happy if you would like to contribute a new feature, bugfix or anything else to this project.
 Anything that makes this project better is welcome.
-But please read [Contribute][contribute-url] to my projects and the [Code of Conduct][coc-url] for contributors first **before** you start coding.
+But please read [Contributions][contribute-url] to my projects and the [Code of Conduct][coc-url] for contributors first **before** you start coding.

 ### License